Benjamin Likhomanov: As deacon

 On 8 October 1978, he was ordained a deacon by Metropolitan of Yaroslavl and Rostov John (Wendland).
-One week latter on 14 October Likhomanov became a presbyter and was appointment as the junior priest of the Resurrection Cathedral in Tutaev.
+One week later on 14 October Likhomanov became a presbyter and was appointment as the junior priest of the Resurrection Cathedral in Tutaev.

 From 9 October 1979 until his appointment as a bishop, Likhomanov served as the minister of the church served as the rector of the Resurrection Cathedral in the city of Tutaev and the dean of churches in the Tutayevsky District.

 Following his 1999 graduation from the Moscow Theological Academy he served as the rector of the Yaroslavl Theological School, a position that he would hold until 2003.
 In 2006, he was appointed head of the department of theology, and since 2008 served as the head of the department of theology at Yaroslavl State University.

 Starting in 2002 Likhomanov became the co-chairman of the section "Orthodox local history in the education system" of the International Christmas Readings.
 He participated as a speaker in more than 30 scientific and educational conferences at various levels.

 In 2002, with the consent from his wife, the marriage was dissolved and both petitioned for their monastic tonsure.
 On 13 March 2003, Likhomanov was tonsured into monasticism by Mikhei (Kharkharov), the Archbishop of Yaroslavl and Rostov.
 Likhomanov was given the monastic name of Benjamin in honor of the martyred Russian bishop Benjamin (Resurrection).
 His wife was tonsutted with the name of Abottess John and became the rector of the St. John-Mariinsky Monastery in Stavropol.

 On Easter 2004, he was elevated to the rank of archimandrite.

 Starting in 2007 Likhomanov served as a confessor or the Yaroslavl diocese.